Media releases

 Models suggest that the Atlantic Cod (<em>Gadus morhua</em>) may have a higher risk of extinction as water temperatures increase.
 (Picture: WT Fiege, CC BY-SA via Wikimedia Commons)

-27.02.2024 | TOP NEWS, Theory in Biodiversity Science, Media Release
+27.02.2024 | Theory in Biodiversity Science, TOP NEWS, Media Release

 Fish species respond to temperature increases by going after more readily available prey.
 Models suggest this behaviour could lead to more extinctions. › more